 First, as the contributors to the above mentioned discussion said, it’s important that pet funerals be held only if the child likes the idea.
 (You do not necessarily have to wait for the child to mention it, just be sure that the child is comfortable with the idea before proceeding.)
 All experts say that forcing a child to attend a pet funeral is never a good thing.

-Next, it’s a good idea to let the child (or children) design and run the funeral.
+Next, it can be beneficial to plan the funeral 'service' with the child, rather than simply let them attend it.
 This suggestion, of course, varies according to the age of the children, but, in general, it’s important for adults to resist the urge to plan things entirely on their own.
 While this is valid, it is also important to not have too much 'fun' when creating the arrangements - in other words, to not make it too much of a good experience.
 An urban legend has circulated for years saying that a young girl was so mesmerized by her experience of creating a funeral for her family’s pet that she requested to 'put down' the remaining pets, in order to relive the experience again.
 When this may be nothing more than a myth, it is important to remember that a funeral, regardless of who it is for, is a somber event that should be looked at with dignity and respect.
 Inviting friends and neighbors is a good idea, but care should be exercised in this regard.
 It’s important to invite only those people who can be counted upon to exercise the proper respect for the service and who will not be tempted to belittle the experience in any way.
-(If a neighbor is likely to question the need of the funeral to others, then he or she is not likely a good person to invite.)
+(For example, if a neighbor is likely to question the need of the funeral to others, then he or she is not likely a good person to invite.)
 Older siblings of a child may sometimes show a negative demeanor toward something like a pet funeral, and if that is the case, it is better to not force that child to attend pet's funeral.
 In fact, sometimes their presence can only cause problems.